Combining Qualitative and Quantitative Research for the Best Results

 Scale

-Quantitative research can be conducted more reliably because it has a set design, meaning data and circumstances can be easily replicated time and time again.
+This kind of research can be conducted very reliably because there is a set quantitative research design, meaning data and circumstances can be easily replicated time and time again.

 Rapid analysis

-Interpretation of data can be straightforward and less open to judgement, and with the right software, you could be presented with the results of your quantitative research within a matter of hours.
+Interpretation of data can be straightforward and less open to judgment, and with the right software, you could be presented with the results of your quantitative research within a matter of hours.

 What is the difference between qualitative and quantitative research in terms of sample size?

-Sample number is often much bigger in quantitative research.
-Here are some examples of both qualitative and quantitative research participant numbers:
+Sample numbers are often much bigger in quantitative research.
+Here are some examples of research participant numbers for both qualitative methods and quantitative methods:

 A/B test - 1000 minimum, but ideally 10,000